 Dubai Duty Free Tennis Championships

-In case you missed it, I clinched my first ATP 500 title at the Dubai Duty Free Tennis Championships last month, defeating Felix Auger-Aliassime 6-3, 6-3 in the final.
+In case you missed it, I clinched my first ATP 500 title at the Dubai Duty Free Tennis Championships on the 1st of March, defeating Felix Auger-Aliassime 6-3, 6-3 in the final.
 This victory marked my 12th career title and returned me to the Top 10 in the ATP rankings.

 This win was particularly special as it ended an 11-match streak of losses in ATP 500 finals.
 Reflecting on the match, I felt my focus levels were at their highest, which was crucial in securing the victory.